DemetriouJohn/SmartExtensions/README.md

-`IsEmail` Checks if string is an email string</br> `IsPhone` Checks if string resembles a phone number</br> `IsPalindrome` Checks if string is a palindrome</br>
+`IsEmail` Checks if string is an email string</br> `IsPhone` Checks if string resembles a phone number</br> `IsPalindrome` Checks if string is a palindrome</br> `ContainsAll` Check whether the specified string contains an array of strings for each.</br>

 ### DoubleExtensions